Mendelian randomization: Definition

 Mendelian randomization (MR) uses the properties of germline genetic variation (usually in the form of single nucleotide polymorphisms or SNPs) strongly associated with a potential exposure, if those genetic variants are associated with the outcome then this adds strength to the conclusion that the exposure does have a causal effect on the outcome.
 The method is most commonly implemented using the instrumental variables estimation method hailing from econometrics.
 The genetic variants are then used as a "proxy" for that exposure to test for and estimate a causal effect of the exposure on an outcome of interest.
 The genetic variation used will have either well-understood effects on exposure patterns (e.g. propensity to smoke heavily) or effects that mimic those produced by modifiable exposures (e.g., raised blood cholesterol).
 Importantly, the genotype must only affect the disease status indirectly via its effect on the exposure of interest.

 Directed acyclic graph traditionally used to represent the Mendelian randomization framework and its core assumptions. $Z$ is the genetic variants, $X$ is the exposure, $Y$ is the outcome of interest, and $U$ are possible confounders.

 As genotypes are assigned randomly when passed from parents to offspring during meiosis, then groups of individuals defined by genetic variation associated with an exposure at a population level should be largely unrelated to the confounding factors that typically plague observational epidemiology studies.
-Given an individuals parents genotype, the genotype they inherit is truly random and so the method was initially proposed as being applied to data which included parents and their offspring.
+Given an individual's parents genotype, the genotype they inherit is truly random and so the method was initially proposed as being applied to data which included parents and their offspring.
 However, the number of datasets which include family data are limited and so Mendelian randomization is usually applied to data on unrelated individuals from a population.
 However, increasing availability of data is increasing the use of family based methods.

 Germline genetic variation (i.e. that which can be inherited) is fixed at conception and not modified by the onset of any outcome or disease, precluding reverse causation.
 Additionally, given improvements in modern genotyping technologies, measurement error and systematic misclassification is often low with genetic data.
 In this regard Mendelian randomization can be thought of as analogous to "nature's randomized controlled trial".

 Mendelian randomization requires three core instrumental variable assumptions.
 Namely that: